COMPARING N95, KN95, AND FFP2 RESPIRATOR MASKSBielcor

 What Are the Best Face Masks for Protection?
 How do N95 Masks Compare?
 Where Do You Get the Safest Masks, and How Do You Wear Them Correctly?

+While there has been some face mask guidance confusion on the news as well as social media over the past few months.
+They are still one of the most essential items for workers.
+All individuals want to have with them everywhere today.
 If you work in close proximity to anyone, you need a mask.
 Even if you work from home, then you need a good stash of face masks for going to most indoor and outdoor settings near other people, and even when delivery people come to your door.

-Plus, we know it is highly likely that some other event will happen in the future that will again cause mandated mask wearing.
-That could be a new coronavirus variant in a year from now, a completely new biological threat, or even a localized wildfire, terror attack or something else.
+Plus, we know it is highly likely that some other event will happen in the future that will again cause mandated mask-wearing.
+That could be a new coronavirus variant in a year from now, a completely new biological threat, or even a localized wildfire, terror attack, or something else.

 When this inevitably happens, you can bet that N95 masks will be in short supply.
 Early news may downplay the event to ensure those with privileged information can stock up on masks first, and healthcare workers and frontline responders can stockpile sufficient mask supplies for months or years.

-Be prepared now, so that you are ahead of the game, and don’t have to deal with price gouging or the worst restrictions either.
+Don’t have to deal with price gouging or the worst restrictions either.

 What Are the Best Face Masks?

-While the government always wants to ensure healthcare workers get the first shot at the best masks, they also recommend the same N95 dust mask for all when available.
+While the government always wants to ensure health care workers get the first shot at the best masks, they also recommend the same N95 dust mask for all when available.
 They offer the best quality protection and wearability.

-For those wanting even more supreme protection there are also National Institute for Occupational Safety and Health (NIOSH) certified N99 masks, which block out 99% of micro fine particulates, and still give you full deep breaths of clean air.
+For those wanting even more supreme protection, there are also National Institute for Occupational Safety and Health (NIOSH) certified N99 masks, which block out 99% of micro-fine particulates, and still give you full deep breaths of clean air.